lightcastercoldheart/apollo/README.md

 b.
 Portrait Cards

+	Portrait cards act as containers for interactive elements or images.

 	- a square block that displays an image(portrait) by default

 	- on hover: displays information on the image involving a header and body

 	- on click: displays information + reveals scrollable content if overflow is needed

+	- adequate padding from other content should be maintained to allow ease of interactivity and to increase legibility

 c.
 Timeline